cryptomator/docs/source/desktop/volume-type.rst

 **Requirements:** Linux, ``gio`` installed

 Due to the wide variety of Linux distributions, Cryptomator only supports system integrated WebDAV volume type if `gio <https://manpage.me/?gio>`_ is installed.
-You can unlock your vault without ``gio`` using :ref:`desktop/volume-type/webdav/http-address`, but support across distributions is not gurranteed.
+You can unlock your vault without ``gio`` using :ref:`desktop/volume-type/webdav/http-address`, but support across distributions is not guaranteed.
-Also, it's upto yourself to figure out how to integrate WebDAV share with your distro.
+Also, it's up to yourself to figure out how to integrate WebDAV share with your distro.

 .. _desktop/volume-type/webdav/http-address: